cwarden45/DTC_Scripts/Invitae/README.md

 I was notified that I could view my results on 12/22/2023.
 I also contacted the company about raw data on that date.

+I received a request for a DocuSign signature on 12/28/2023 (in order to recieve my raw data).

 I am expecting to be able to recieve a BAM alignment file by contacting *clientservices@invitae.com*, based upon the FAQ question "*Can I download my genetic data?*".

 ### Report Information